anton3029941/ExpenseTrackerCLI/README.md

 ## Description

 Expense Tracker CLI is a command-line application for managing personal finances.
 It allows users to add, delete, update, and analyze expenses, as well as set a budget.
+Made for roadmap.sh project -- https://roadmap.sh/projects/expense-tracker

 ## Installation